SakshiJainOfficial/MachineLearning/README.md

 # MachineLearning
 This is a machine learning library developed by Sakshi Jain for CS5350/6350 in University of Utah
-This is a machine learning library developed by Harsh Mahajan for CS5350/6350 in University of Utah

 How to use decision tree?
 DecisionTree.py file contains ID3 class.
 To create a decision tree, create an object of ID3 class with following parameters -